a2htray/gorabbitmq/docs/AMQP.md

 ## Queue

 RabbitMQ can deal with hundreds of queues and bindings without a problem.
+A queue can have multiple consumers, unless the exclusive tag is used.

 ## Routing